 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients prescribed antianxiety drugs.
-Antianxiety medications are given to patients suffering from depression or anxiety.
+This figure gauges the percent of long-term patients who are prescribed antianxiety drugs.
+These drugs are commonly prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents